 The circumstances under which the child was placed or allowed to remain in the custody of a de facto custodian.

-The attorneys at Hoffman Walker & Smith have the knowledge and experience to help if you’ve been charged with child dependency, neglect or abuse, or if you believe that such charges should be brought against someone.
-Hoffman Walker & Smith handle Kentucky cases involving:
+The attorneys at Hoffman Walker & Knauf have the knowledge and experience to help if you’ve been charged with child dependency, neglect or abuse, or if you believe that such charges should be brought against someone.
+Hoffman Walker & Knauf handle Kentucky cases involving:

 Emergency Custody Orders

 Please contact Northern Kentucky child custody attorneys Hoffman Walker & Knauf, serving Boone, Campbell, Gallatin, Grant and Kenton counties in Kentucky, today to schedule an appointment.

 The word “custody” is used interchangeably to denote two types of parental “rights”:

 Legal Decision-making rights: This custody right determines which parent(s) will be responsible for decisions regarding your child’s lifestyle and daily care.
 One or both parents may have legal custody of the children, which can be ordered as “sole” or “joint”.
 Some of the issues handled by the legal custodian include educational, medical and religious decisions.